jsafrane/scratch/csi-inline-volumes.md

 * CSI drivers can be used to provide ephemeral volumes used to inject state, configuration, secrets, identity or similar information to pods, like Secrets and ConfigMap in-tree volumes do today.
 	* We don't want to force users to create PVs for each such volume, we should allow to use them in-line in pods as regular Secrets or ephemeral Flex volumes.
 	* On the other hand, we expect that CSI volumes used in PVs represent real persistent storage volume, such as iSCSI LUNs or NFS shares.
 * Get the same features as Flex and deprecate Flex.
-I.e. replace it with some CSI-Flex bridge, which is out of scope of this proposal.
+I.e. replace it with some CSI-Flex bridge.
+This bridge is out of scope of this proposal.

 ## API
 `VolumeSource` needs to be extended with CSI volume source: